► The best electric cars of 2019

 Browse Tesla electric cars for sale

-The Model X’s more sensible four-door saloon sibling, the Tesla Model S is the landmark electric car that set the cat among the pigeons.
-It’s well established now and brought a dash of executive style to the EV marketplace years before the Europeans finally caught up.
-It has a very long range, nudging 300 miles in many trim levels, and performance is - quite literally - Ludicrous in the higher-powered models, which can dispatch 0-60mph in around three seconds dead.
-These are practical saloon cars, with plenty of space for five, a fully flat floor for rear-seat passengers and there are even occasional pop-up sixth and seventh bench seats in the boot available as an option for short-haul trips.
-All Teslas benefit from the brand’s fledgling Supercharger network for rapid recharging.
+The Model X's more sensible saloon sibling, the Tesla Model S, is the landmark electric car that set the cat among the pigeons.
+It's well established now and brought a dash of executive style to the EV marketplace years before the Europeans finally caught up.
+It has a very long range, exceeding 300 miles in many trim levels, and performance is – quite literally – ludicrous; go for the top model, opt for the 'Ludicrous' upgrade and you'll have a car capable of 0-60mph in a blistering 2.4sec.
+These are practical saloon cars, that said, with plenty of space for five and a fully flat floor for rear-seat passengers.
+All Teslas benefit from the brand’s Supercharger network for rapid recharging, too, which makes them far easier to recharge than many rivals – as the alternatives often have to rely on independent, and frequently unreliable, charging networks.

 Read our Tesla Model S long-term test review